7 Gentle Discipline Techniques for Toddlers

 Technique 1: Connection Before Correction

-This is probably the most important rule in the book.
-If your child feels disconnected from you, nothing else works.
+This is the part that changed the way I saw toddler behaviour the most.
+When my child feels disconnected, I notice that everything becomes harder.
+He resists more, listens less, and I end up repeating myself until I feel drained.
 You could have the best script, the perfect consequence, and the right tone, but if the connection isn’t there, it’s just noise to them.

-When a toddler is acting out, they’re often signaling a need.
+I started noticing that difficult behaviour often had something underneath it.
+Hunger.
+Tiredness.
+Too much noise.
+A transition he did not want.
+Or simply needing my attention after I had been distracted.
 Maybe they’re hungry, tired, or overwhelmed.
 Maybe they just need to know you’re still on their team.
 If you jump straight to correcting the behavior without addressing the need, you’re fighting an uphill battle.

 How to Put This Into Practice

-Let’s say your child is throwing toys.
-Your instinct might be to say, “Stop throwing!
-Pick that up right now.”
+For example, if my child throws toys, my first reaction might be to say, “Stop throwing that right now.”
+And honestly, sometimes I understand why parents react like that.
+You’re tired, the noise is too much, and you just want it to stop.
 That’s a correction without connection.
 Instead, try getting down to their level first.
 Make eye contact.
 Put a hand on their shoulder.

 Wait for them to settle slightly.
 Then address the behavior.
 “Toys are for playing, not throwing.
 If you throw, I have to put them away.”